hammerheim-game/hammerheim-rules/3-equipment.md

 lacks the power of a broadsword.
 Range: Close combat
 Strength: As user
-Special Rule: Parry, Barrage, Armour Save,
+Special Rule: Parry, Barrage, Armor Save,
 Special Rules
 Parry: Like all swords, you may use a rapier to parry in hand to hand combat.
 When your opponent scores a hit you must